 “Comparing sugar to drugs of abuse is a simplistic short-cut,” says Giuseppe Gangarossa, PhD, for PLOS.
-Experts know that eating sugar stimulates pathways in the brain that are associated with feelings of pleasure and reward.
+Experts know that eating sugar that are associated with feelings of pleasure and reward.
 The overlapping paths may produce effects similar to substance use, but that doesn’t make them addictive like drugs, explains Ali Webster, RD, PhD, associate director of nutrition communications for the International Food Information Council Foundation.

 So why do some people get such a rush when they eat sugary snacks and feel like they need a regular fix to keep from crashing?
 Eating the sweet stuff causes your blood sugar to spike and quickly drop, which can leave you tired and with a headache.
 “This often leaves people looking for more sugar to stabilize their blood sugar and help them feel better,” Goodson explains.

 The comparison of sugar and drugs continues to be debated.
 A recent European Journal of Nutrition analysis found little evidence to support the idea that sugar actually has addictive, druglike properties.
 Scientific American also noted that changing our food environment can help mitigate these cravings.
 By staying committed to avoiding added sugars at home, like breakfast pastries, quick cereals, or loaded yogurts, you may find less cravings for sweets when ordering out.

 On using the word addictionPeople may crave sugar, but it’s unlikely the average person is addicted.
 Addiction is a serious medical condition based on actual brain changes that make it difficult for people to stop the use of a drug.
 Casually comparing sugar to drugs makes light of addiction.